10 Best Solar Companies in New Brunswick, NJ

 Frequently Asked Questions About Solar in New Brunswick, NJ

-It depends on your location and the kind of panels you plan to use.
-Since there's a moderate amount of snowfall in New Brunswick, your best time to install solar panels is in the spring and fall.
+It depends on where you live and the kind of panels you plan to use.
+Since there's a moderate amount of snowfall in New Brunswick, your best time to get solar is in the spring and fall.

-Absolutely.
-Solar panels exist independently from the power grid in New Brunswick and will continue to generate power even if the grid is having problems.
-Bear in mind, however, that a solar system won't take you through a nighttime outage if you don't have a storage system.
+Yes.
+Solar panels don't depend on the grid to work and will continue to generate power even if the grid is having problems.
+Keep in mind, however, that a solar system without a storage system cannot keep you running through a nighttime outage.
 Your contractor can discuss some economical options to keep your home's power access reliable through the worst conditions, including battery backups or an emergency generator.

 Other New Brunswick, NJ Home Services